krame505/gpu_ai/README.md

 # gpu_ai
-GPU-based Monte Carlo Tree Search algorithm
+GPU-based game AI framework utilizing the Monte Carlo Tree Search algorithm

 ## Setup info
 Due to the use of C++11 features, gcc 5+ and CUDA 8.0+ must be used.
 This requires setting the  `LD_LIBRARY_PATH` environment variable so that the correct shared libraries can be dynamicly linked.